Open Enrollment within Snoqualmie Valley School District

 The Open Enrollment window for the 2020-21 school year is

-- Students that live in the attendance area for Fall City Elementary and Timber Ridge Elementary will attend Chief Kanim Middle School
+- Students who live in the attendance area for Fall City Elementary and Timber Ridge Elementary will attend Chief Kanim Middle School.

-- Students that live in the attendance area for Cascade View Elementary and Snoqualmie Elementary will attend Snoqualmie Middle School
+- Students who live in the attendance area for Cascade View Elementary and Snoqualmie Elementary will attend Snoqualmie Middle School.

-- Students that live in the attendance area for Opstad Elementary and North Bend Elementary will attend Twin Falls Middle School
+- Students who live in the attendance area for Opstad Elementary and North Bend Elementary will attend Twin Falls Middle School.

 In schools listed with Limited Variances, if the number of applicants exceeds the available transfer spaces at a particular grade level in a school, the process outlined below will be followed, and a lottery may be conducted after the close of the Open Enrollment period.
 The Student Placement Office will maintain a waiting list for those schools, if a lottery is necessary.
 The process for accepting transfer requests when an open school/grade level receives more requests than the specific number of available spaces at that school is as follows: